composablehorizons/compose-icons/icons-heroicons-mini-android/README.md

-# Heroicons mini icons for Android
+# Heroicons Mini icons for Android

-An Android icon library with all available Heroicons mini icons as XML drawables.
+An Android icon library with all available Heroicons Mini icons as XML drawables.

 ## Installation